hitherejoe/ComposeAcademy/academy/material/floating_action_button.md

 ---

+## Constructors

-There is a single conctructor available to create a Bottom App Bar composable
+There is a single constructor available to create a Bottom App Bar composable

 ```kotlin
 @Composable